Justin's: Philanthropy

 Justin's is a founding member of the Whole Planet Foundation's Microloan-a-Month program, a foundation established by Whole Foods that supports micro-financing institutions across the globe.
 Justin's provides a microloan-a-month to an entrepreneur in the developing world.

 Justin's has also partnered with Conscious Alliance to promote awareness of severe hunger issues and participates in annual company trips to volunteer on the Pine Ridge Indian Reservation in South Dakota to help support hunger relief efforts.

-Earth Friendly Commercial & Pop Culture

-Actor Fraser Kershaw can be seen on a moving subway exchanging information with a woman regarding hand hygiene and just before he departs he leaves her a Justin's nut butter squeeze packet.

 Recognition

 Justin Gold was named Entrepreneur of the Year for consumer products by Ernst & Young in 2013.
 That same year, Justin's nut butter received a 2013 Clean Choice Award from Clean Eating Magazine.
 In 2014, the company was included as one of Prevention magazine's "100 Cleanest Packaged Foods."
 Justin's has also been included on Inc. Magazine’s Inc. 5000 list of America's fastest growing companies, as well as the editors' pick for Gourmet Retailer Magazine and press pick from the Natural Products Expo in 2015.